ssbc/ssb-db2/README.md

 ### publish(msg, cb)

 Convenience method for validating and adding a message to the database written by the feed running the secret-stack.
+If message contains recps, the message will automatically be encrypted.

 ### add(msg, cb)